Terrapin-Rocket-Team/Astra/docs/docs/user-guide/ifaces/sensors/imu.md

 # IMU

-The `IMU` class in MMFS represents an advanced inertial sensor interface designed to support both raw sensor reporting and fused orientation estimation.
+The `IMU` class in Astra represents an advanced inertial sensor interface designed to support both raw sensor reporting and fused orientation estimation.
 It processes data from gyroscopes, accelerometers, and optionally magnetometers, and internally runs a quaternion-based complementary filter to estimate device orientation.

 Unlike basic sensors, IMUs operate in a multi-frame context — reporting both local-frame measurements and global-frame acceleration — and may expose both raw and filtered signals.
 Orientation is represented using quaternions but is often interpreted in Euler angles for ease of telemetry.